nvhieu1978/plutus-pioneer-program/docs/week3.rst

 .. code:: haskell

-      -- | A pending transaction.
-This is the view as seen by validator scripts, so some details are stripped out. data TxInfo = TxInfo
+      data TxInfo = TxInfo
          { txInfoInputs      :: [TxInInfo] -- ^ Transaction inputs
-         , txInfoInputsFees  :: [TxInInfo]     -- ^ Transaction inputs designated to pay fees
          , txInfoOutputs     :: [TxOut] -- ^ Transaction outputs
          , txInfoFee         :: Value -- ^ The fee paid by this transaction.
          , txInfoForge       :: Value -- ^ The 'Value' forged by this transaction.